Xiahou Dun: Defence of Yan Province

 In 193, Cao Cao left his base in Yan Province on a campaign against Tao Qian, the Governor of Xu Province, whom he held responsible for the murder of his father Cao Song.
 Xiahou Dun was left behind in Dong commandery, stationed to hold its capital Puyang.

-While Cao Cao was away in Xu Province, his subordinates Zhang Miao and Chen Gong rebelled in Yan Province and invited the warlord Lü Bu to take Yan but Zhang Miao's attempt to reassure Xun Yu of Lü Bu's intent instead tipped off Xun Yu of the revolt so Xun Yu wrote to Xiahou Dun for reinforcements to Juancheng County.
-Xiahou Dun led a lightly armed force towards Juancheng but he encountered Lü Bu's army on the way and engaged the enemy in battle.
+While Cao Cao was away in Xu Province, his subordinates Zhang Miao and Chen Gong rebelled in Yan Province and invited the warlord Lü Bu to take Yan.
+However, Zhang Miao's attempt to reassure Xun Yu of Lü Bu's intent instead tipped Xun Yu off to the revolt, prompting Xun Yu to write to Xiahou Dun requesting that he reinforce Juancheng County.
+Xiahou Dun led a lightly armed force towards Juancheng, but he encountered Lü Bu's army on the way and engaged the enemy in battle.
 Lü Bu withdrew his forces and took advantage of Xiahou Dun's absence to conquer Puyang, capturing much of Xiahou's supplies and equipment.
 Lü Bu later sent his men to pretend to surrender to Xiahou Dun, who fell for the ruse and was taken hostage by the enemy in his own camp.
-Lü Bu's men demanded a heavy ransom.
-Xiahou Dun's troops became fearful and confused when they heard that their commander had been taken hostage.
-Xiahou Dun's personally recruited subordinate Han Hao settled the troops then ordered an attack on the surprised hostages takers who surrendered, Han Hao ordered them executed and Xiahou Dun was saved.
+Lü Bu's men demanded a heavy ransom, and Xiahou Dun's troops panicked, but Xiahou Dun's personally recruited subordinate Han Hao settled the troops and ordered an attack on the surprised hostage-takers, who surrendered.
+Han Hao had them executed, and Xiahou Dun was rescued.